5/8/2024

 speaker

-Hello and thank you for taking my question and the presentation.
+Hello, and thank you for taking my question and the presentation.
 I just had a couple of questions.
-Firstly, starting on the AUM side and specifically on the retail AUM, you've had quite good growth now over the two over two quarters.
-I was just wondering what the underlying drivers of this and if it's perhaps the Danske agreement that is working better than it has been over the past couple of years or if there's anything else to keep in mind.
+Firstly, starting on the AUM side and specifically on the retail AUM, you've had quite good growth now over two quarters.
+And I was just wondering, sort of what the underlying drivers of this, and if it's perhaps the Danske agreement that is sort of working better than it has been over the past couple of years, or if there's anything else to keep in mind there.

 speaker